SalusaSecondus/CryptoGotchas/domain_separation.md

 This is often harder than it seems, but there is a simple, common, case.
 If you have a limited number of domains known from the start, you can just assign each a unique name *of the same length.*
 It is critically important that all the names are of equal length to avoid canonicalization confusion.
-(Technically, all that is required is that the domain names are a [prefix-free code](https://en.wikipedia.org/wiki/Prefix_code).
+(Technically, all that is required is that the resulting data is injective, but it's hard to get right.
 Having them all be of the same length is a trivial way to accomplish this.
 Another way is to have a designated terminal element of all the names.
 This is one of those places where consulting an expert is a good idea.)